Approximating the Little Grothendieck Problem over the Orthogonal and Unitary Groups: The little Grothendieck problem over the Stiefel manifold

 However, since $c_{ij}$ has zero in the third coordinate, the common-line equations $O_i c_{ij} = O_j c_{ji}$ do not involve the third columns of the rotation matrices.
 The optimization problem (\ref{CL_eq1}) is therefore equivalent to

 where $\Pi :\mathbb{R}^3\to \mathbb{R}^2$ is a projection discarding the third component (i.e., $\Pi(x,y,z) = (x,y)$) and $\tilde{O}_i^T\in \OOO_{(2,3)}$.
 The coefficient matrix in (\ref{CL_eq2}), $C_{ij} = \Pi(c_{ij})\Pi(c_{ji})^T$, is not positive semidefinite.
 However, one can add a diagonal matrix with large enough values to it in order to make it PSD.
-Although this does not affect the solution of (\ref{CL_eq2}) it does increase its function value by a constant, meaning that the approximation ratio obtained in Theorem~\ref{thm:alg:rankr} does not directly translate into an approximation ratio for Problem (\ref{CL_eq2}).
-Nevertheless, it is an indication of the good performance of Algorithm~\ref{algorithm:rankr} for the common lines problem (see Section~\ref{section:futurework} for a discussion on extending the results to the non positive semidefinite case)
+Although this does not affect the solution of (\ref{CL_eq2}) it does increase its function value by a constant, meaning that the approximation ratio obtained in Theorem~\ref{thm:alg:rankr} does not directly translate into an approximation ratio for Problem (\ref{CL_eq2}); see Section~\ref{section:futurework} for a discussion on extending the results to the non positive semidefinite case.